Manhattan Project feed materials program: Post-war

 During the war, all uranium from the Congo had gone to the United States, as had that captured in Europe by the Alsos Mission, although some of it passed through British hands.
 The entire output of Shinkolobwe was contracted to the Combined Development Trust until 1956, but in March 1946 there were (unrealized) fears that the mine might be exhausted in 1947, resulting in a severe uranium shortage.
 After some negotiation, Groves and James Chadwick, the head of the British Mission to the Manhattan Project, agreed on a division of uranium ore production, with everything up to March 1946 going to the United States, and supplies being shared equally thereafter.
-Between VJ-Day and 31 March 1946, ore containing 850 ST of oxide was delivered to the US and UK at a cost of USD$2,582,260.
-Production then picked up as the effect of new machinery was felt, and from 1 April to 1 July 1,969 ST of oxide was delivered at a cost of $7,113,956.
+Between VJ-Day and 31 March 1946, ore containing 850 ST of oxide was delivered to the US and UK.
+Production then picked up as the effect of new machinery was felt, and from 1 April to 1 July 1969 ST of oxide was delivered.

 At the Combined Policy Committee meeting on 31 July 1946, the financial arrangements were adjusted.
 Previously, the two countries had split the costs equally; henceforth each would pay for only what they received.
 Britain was therefore able to secure the uranium it needed for High Explosive Research, its own nuclear weapons program, without having to outbid the United States, and paid for it in sterling.
 Meanwhile, because the adjustment applied retrospectively to VJ-Day, it received reimbursement for the supplies allocated to Britain but given to the United States, thus easing Britain's dollar shortage.
 Although Union Minière would have preferred payment in dollars, it had to accept half in sterling.

-By 1 January 1947, when the United States Atomic Energy Commission took over from the Manhattan Project, approximately 3,859 ST of black oxide had been extracted from about 29,734 ST of African ore, for which the government paid $9,113,800.
-Another 3,144 ST of black oxide in ore had been obtained by the Washington Office for approximately $10,267,000.
-Radium-bearing uranium sludge remaining after the refining process remained the property of African Metals and was returned to the company after the war in accordance with the agreement with Sengier.
-The sludge was packed in wooden barrels and stored at the Clinton Engineer Works and the Middlesex warehouse.
+By 1 January 1947, when the United States Atomic Energy Commission took over from the Manhattan Project, approximately 3859 ST of black oxide had been extracted from about 29734 ST of African ore, for which the government paid $9,113,800.
+Another 3144 ST of black oxide in ore had been obtained by the Washington Office for approximately $10,267,000.
+Radium-bearing sludge remaining after the refining process remained the property of African Metals and was returned to the company after the war.
 Residues from low-grade ores were stored at the Lake Ontario Ordnance Works, which was near the Linde Air Products Company plant where low-grade ores were refined.
-By 1 January 1947, 20,209 ST of sludge was stored there, and 1,645 ST had been returned to African Metals.
+By 1 January 1947, 20209 ST of sludge was stored there, and 1645 ST had been returned to African Metals.